benhj/knoxcrypt/README.md

 `make test` will compile the test binary

-`make makebfs` will compile the binary used to build a BasicFS image
+`make maketeasafe` will compile the binary used to build a TeaSafe image

-`make bfs` will compile the fuse layer
+`make teasafe` will compile the fuse layer